There’s enough information to write a book on the development of the Trust. This section simply sets out a brief synopsis.

 The original Burgesses of the Trust were the Common Council of the Guilds.

 The Trust was soon to gain further wealth and responsibilities.
 King Henry also had his eyes on the wealth of the Guilds, which led to them being abolished in 1548.
-Thomas Oken and the United Guilds of Warwick could see this coming so on 20th June 1545, shortly after the charter had been signed, they voluntarily transferred into the charity their remaining properties (including the Guild Hall and the rest of what is now The Lord Leycester Hospital, various properties in Warwick and many parcels of land including Ilmington) and responsibilities.
-These responsibilities included maintaining the roads and, in particular, the Great Bridge across the Avon, that was at the end of Mill Street.
+Thomas Oken and the United Guilds of Warwick could see this coming so on 20th June 1545, shortly after the charter had been signed, they voluntarily transferred into the charity their remaining properties (including the Guild Hall and the rest of what is now Lord Leycester’s Hospital, various properties in Warwick and many parcels of land) and responsibilities.
+These responsibilities included maintaining the roads and, in particular, the Great Bridge across the Avon that was at the end of Mill Street.
 The Trust’s income rose from £80 to £97.

-The Town of Warwick did not obtain its own charter until 12th November 1554.
-It was incorporated as “The Bailiff and Burgess of the Borough of Warwick” and was granted the rights to market tolls.
+The Town of Warwick did not obtain its own charter until 12th November 1554, when it was incorporated as “The Bailiff and Burgesses of the Borough of Warwick” and was granted the rights to market tolls.
 Amongst its responsibilities were the overseeing of markets and presiding over law and order.

-In 1571 the charity lost the Guild Hall and the Westgate to the Earl of Leycester for his new hospital for old soldiers.
-The Lord Leycester Hospital still operates today as alms houses for retired service men and women.
+In 1571 the charity lost the Guild Hall and the Westgate to Robert Dudley, Earl of Leycester, for his new hospital for old soldiers.
+Lord Leycester’s Hospital still operates today as almshouses for retired service men and women.

 In the 1637 decree the general upkeep of the remainder St Mary’s, in addition to the chancel, became the Trust’s responsibility.
-At the same time it lost responsibility for St Cassian.
+At the same time it lost responsibility for St Cassian, Chaddesley Corbett.

 Following the damage to St Mary’s in the Great Fire of 1694 the Trust contributed £50 to the repair of the chancel with the remainder coming from the Warwick Fire Fund.